-Caffeine keeps you alert, enhances concentration, alleviates fatigue—so it would only be good to drink copious volumes of caffeinated beverages before an exam in school, right?
+Caffeine keeps you alert, enhances concentration, alleviates fatigue, among so many other benefits.
+So it would only be good to drink copious volumes of caffeinated beverages before an exam in school, right?

-But if you can find the optimal amount of caffeine for your own metabolism, one study found the stimulating chemical can enhance memory.
-And the amount the study recommends is about half as much as the 400 mg of caffeine per day that healthy adults are advised to limit themselves to.
+If you can find the optimal amount of caffeine for your own metabolism, one study found that the stimulant can enhance memory.

 Michael Yassa, professor of psychology and neuroscience at Johns Hopkins University, and his team of researchers did a study in 2014 on whether coffee affects learning.

-The professor gave one group of the students caffeine, and another group placebo.
-He said before giving them caffeine, the researchers showed them pictures of everyday objects, things like rubber ducks and office chairs.
+They gave one group of students caffeine and another group a placebo.
+Before giving them caffeine, the researchers showed them pictures of everyday objects, things like rubber ducks and office chairs.

 Most medical experts say about 400 mg of caffeine per day is safe physically.
-Dr. Yassa’s findings speak to optimal amounts of caffeine and its effects on memory.
+Prof. Yassa’s findings speak to optimal amounts of caffeine and its effects on memory.